Kitware/SlicerSALT/README.md

 Prerequisites
 -------------
-* Prerequisites for Slicer.
-Listed [here][Slicer Prerequisites]
+* [Slicer Prerequisites]

 Checkout
 --------
 * Register [Github Access]() to create an account
-* Crrate SSH keys associated to your account.
-Instructions [here][SSH Key Generation].
+* Create SSH keys associated to your account: [SSH Key Generation Instructions].
-        * It is recommended to keept he passphrase empty for your SSH key to let the Superbuild work without interruptions
+    * Recommended: keep the passphrase empty for your SSH key to let the Superbuild work without interruptions
-* Add the SSH key to your Github account.
-Steps [here][Add SSH Key to Github].
+* Add the SSH key to your Github account: [Steps to add SSH Key to Github].
 * Clone the repository and follow platform specific instructions below:

         $ git clone git@github.com:Kitware/slicerSALT.git